dxlnr/mosaic/README.md

       <img src="https://img.shields.io/badge/PRs-welcome-6834D5.svg" /></a>
 </p>

 The *Mosaic* aggregation server is the backbone of the Modalic FL Operations Platform designed for enabling Federated Learning in production.
+The server has three main components: Coordinator, Selector, and Aggregator and is influenced by [Papaya: Practical, Private, and Scalable Federated Learning](resources/Papaya%3A%20Practical%20private%20%26%20scalable%20Federated%20Learning.pdf).
-All the aggregation converges at Mosaic which aims for safety, reliability and performance.
+All the aggregation converges at **mosaic** which aims for safety, reliability and performance and is implemented in the *mosaic* directory.

 ## Usage

 ## Building

-### Build from Source
+#### Build from Source

 If the preferred choice is to build from source, first install Rust.
 PATH environment variable may be needed to add to Cargo's bin directory.
 Restarting your computer will do this automatically.